All NFL games on for Week 9 as teams deal with COVID-19

 The person, who spoke on condition of anonymity because the fines have not been announced, said Tomlin was among the coaches cited for “not wearing face coverings at all times on the sidelines” during the victory over the Baltimore Ravens.
 The NFL recently told its 32 teams to have all personnel wear masks in lockers rooms and on the sideline when not in the game.
 Players are required to wear masks during postgame contacts with opponents as well.

+Las Vegas Raiders coach Jon Gruden defended the way the team has handled the coronavirus despite it being hit with a hefty penalty for violations from the league.

-Coach Jon Gruden and the Las Vegas Raiders this week were fined a total of $650,000 and lost a sixth-round draft pick for repeated violations of the protocols.
-A person familiar with the punishment said Thursday the team was fined $500,000, Gruden docked $150,000, and the draft pick stripped because of how the team handled Trent Brown’s positive coronavirus test last month.
-The team is expected to appeal.
+A person familiar with the punishment said the team was fined $500,000, Gruden docked $150,000 and the team stripped of a sixth-round draft pick because of how the Raiders handled Trent Brown’s positive coronavirus test last month.
+The person spoke on condition of anonymity because no announcement had been made.

+“I’m just going to say, very proud of our organization, how we have handled this entire protocol and this entire process and I’m not going to comment any further than that,” Gruden said Friday.
+“I believe we’re on the cutting edge of being the best at servicing players and I’ll leave it at that.”

 The Raiders have been penalized several times this season for violating coronavirus protocols, with the punishments leading to a total of more than $1.2 million for the team, Gruden and players.
 They are the first to be penalized a draft pick following multiple violations.